 Before you establish any small business, you should be fully aware of municipal, state/provincial and federal regulations.
 In most cases, every business will need some sort of a license in order to operate.
 Whether it is a Master Business License or tax registration certificates, you will need to secure these before opening the doors.

 You will then also need to research and pursue licensing that is specialized to your field.
-A service provider in the health field (much like this one), will obviously face different regulations than a company selling coffee & donuts (like this familiar one).
+A service provider in the health field, will obviously face different regulations than a company selling coffee & donuts (like this familiar one).
 Depending on the type of business you are opening, you may need to apply for multiple licenses on multiple levels.
 For instance, if you were hoping to open a new tavern in New York City, you would need a general business license and health permits from the city, sales tax and liquor licenses from the state and a federal tax identification certificate from the federal government.

 One of the most important licenses that business owners must obtain is their fire permit.
 Any space that you are creating which will attract large crowds will need to have their local fire department inspection.
 If you are handling chemicals, the city or federal agencies will want to ensure you are not dumping your waste along the riverside.
 Bankruptcy lawyers, firearms salesmen and lottery officials all need special licensing in almost every industrialized country.